terminusdb/terminusdb/docs/whitepaper/README.md

 # Introduction

-The TerminusDB whitepaper is distributed with terminus-server as a pdf.
+The TerminusDB whitepaper is distributed with terminusdb-server as a pdf.

 However, it is also possible to build it from latex.